bahmanm/BahmanM.Flow/docs/pages/getting-started/introduction.md

 Is your business logic a tangled mess of `try-catch` blocks and `if-else` statements?
 Do you find error handling, logging, and retries cluttering your core code?

-What if you could refactor that complexity into a clean, chainable pipeline of operations instead?
-A pipeline that is a pleasure to express, read, and maintain?
+What if you could refactor that complexity into a clean, chainable sequence of operations instead?
+A sequence that is a pleasure to express, read, and maintain?

 This is the problem that **Flow** is designed to solve.